LTeq/Genshin-Impact/AnemoMC.md

 The resistance shred will last 10 seconds since the last tick.

 ### Double Viridescent Venerer Synergies:
+These strategies are the same for both E and Q.
  * XL: https://streamable.com/81i403
  * Fischl: https://streamable.com/uqo15f
  * Bennett: